PushpjitKhaire/SL_LAB_tutorial/README.md

 # SL_LAB_tutorial
-This is the demo repository for the software lab tutorials
+This is the demo repository for software lab tutorials